manticoresoftware/manticoresearch/docs/sphinxql_reference/update_syntax.rst

 comma-separated lists in parentheses.
 To erase the MVA value, just assign () to it.

-UPDATE can be used to update integer and float values in JSON array.
-No strings, arrays and other types yet.
+UPDATE can be used to perform partial JSON updates, like updating integer and float values in a JSON array.
+Full json updates are supported too.

 .. code-block:: mysql